 The university's new library will open soon.
 The provision of traditional books and journals compares well with similar institutions and the provision of digital materials indicates genuine commitment to the future development of teaching and research.
+The program is also supported by the new facilities of the CAT lab.
+Students would welcome further measures to enhance the sense of community with their peers through activities organized by the department or the students themselves.

-- Financial Resources
+Financial Resources